We’ve all been in awkward social situations.

 Do it subtly instead.
-Help them save face, but making it seem as if nothing happened.
+Help them save face, but make it seem as if nothing happened.

 Cordially & Quickly

 Save The One Without Destroying The Whole

 Ray Dalio says that the whole is more important than the individual person.

 If you save him too obviously, that also means that you going against the group.